 But,she says that she is still surprised and dismayed that it is often her diagnosis of autism that she seems to find herself having to explain the most.

-In fact, she tells us that the recent comments by Catherine Noone about the Taoiseach Leo Varadkar using autism as an insult highlights why the condition is still stigmatized in this country.
+In fact, she tells us that comments made by Catherine Noone about the then Taoiseach, Leo Varadkar using autism as an insult highlights why the condition is still stigmatized in this country.

 "Autism doesn't have a look.
 Autism doesn't have a sound.
 Every person living on the spectrum is unique."